DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

 and software crypto devices are detected, hardware devices will be used.

-A way to achieve the case where you want to force the use of virtual crypto devices is to whitelist the Ethernet devices needed and therefore implicitly blacklisting all hardware crypto devices.
+A way to achieve the case where you want to force the use of virtual crypto devices is to only use the Ethernet devices needed (via the allow flag) and therefore implicitly blocking all hardware crypto devices.

 For example, something like the following command line:

 .. code-block:: console

     ./<build_dir>/examples/dpdk-ipsec-secgw -l 20,21 -n 4 --socket-mem 0,2048 \
-            -w 81:00.0 -w 81:00.1 -w 81:00.2 -w 81:00.3 \
+            -a 81:00.0 -a 81:00.1 -a 81:00.2 -a 81:00.3 \
             --vdev "crypto_aesni_mb" --vdev "crypto_null" \
 	    -- \
             -p 0xf -P -u 0x3 --config="(0,0,20),(1,0,20),(2,0,21),(3,0,21)" \